Yana280/Basic-c/README.md

 6. Print the value of variable z followed by a newline character to the standard output using the printf function.

- ## Determining whether a given number is odd or even
+ ## 2.Determining whether a given number is odd or even
  We have used a modulus operator (%) to determine whether the number is even or odd.
  If the number is divisible by 2 (if (num % 2 == 0)) (i.e., the remainder when divided by 2 is 0), then it is even.
 Otherwise, it is odd.
  We print the result to the console using printf()